backstage/backstage/contrib/docs/tutorials/aws-alb-aad-oidc-auth.md

 ### Frontend

-The Backstage App needs a SingInPage when authentication is required.
+The Backstage App needs a SignInPage when authentication is required.
 When using ALB authentication Backstage will only be loaded once the user has successfully authenticated; we won't need to display a SignIn page, however we will need to create a dummy SignIn component that can refresh the token.

 - edit `packages/app/src/App.tsx`